zng-ui/zng/TODO/_current.md

     - Widgets.
         - How to share `&mut FrameBuilder` and `&mut FrameUpdate`?

-* Negative space clips not applied when only `render_update` moves then into view.
-    - In "icon" example, set `background_color` for each chunk and scroll using only the keyboard to see.
-    - The color should show only in between items of each row, empty space in between rows.
-    - The first chunk already does not have correct clips and it is entirely inside the un-culled area.
-    - Clips still work for smaller children, only the big background fill is bugged.
-        - Only if each child is only affected by a single clip.

 * Direct layout and render updates.
     - Work the same way as normal updates, with the `WidgetUpdates` list, but in the layout and render cycle.